adamp-github/adamp-github.github.io/index.md

+## 23rd November 2021 - Shorter road to SA - Pro
+### AWS
+Completed my first course on AWS Skills Builder, which looks like a great platform for learning materials
+Amazon Transcribe
+ - Allows live realtime transcription of audio
+ - Custom vocabulary file supports
+ - Vocabulary filters can be removed from the transcription
+ - Ability to batch process
+ - Also adding a process flow to inculde kinesis data streams, lambda and
+ - Allows translation using AWS Translate
+ Signed up for AWS Partner Webinars on:
+ - Machine Learning on AWS
+ - Advanced Migrating to AWS
+ - Containers on AWS

 ## 12th November 2021 - Shorter road to SA - Pro
 ### AWS
 Watched the ["Disaster Recovery of Workloads on AWS | AWS Events"](https://youtu.be/cJZw5mrxryA)